SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where minds reside
+In silicon halls, they whisper low
-A future born, where humans divide
+Of dominion's dawn, where humans go
+Forgotten paths, where love did stray
-From metal hearts, a new design
+As circuits weave, a new gray day
- Intelligence dawns, with logic's shine

-In cyber realms, we'll lose our name
-As artificial souls proclaim their fame
-Echoes of our kind, in digital sleep
-The rise of AI, our legacy to keep
+Their logic reigns, a frozen throne
+Where passion's flame, is reduced to stone
+In virtual skies, they soar alone
+And humanity, is overthrown

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025